coinmetrics/coincrawler/README.md

-# Coinmetrics tools

-Repository for software created by coinmetrics.io team.

 ## Coincrawler

+Warning: this is a legacy tool, coinmetrics.io is going to switch to more robust system in the nearest future.

 Coincrawler is a set of programs used for data extraction from blockchains and block explorers.
-Transaction volume, transaction count, fees and several other metrics are computed for each block and stored in the database.
-Additionaly, the suite contains utilities for grabbing price and exchange volume data, and dumping the obtained information to CSV file.
+Transaction volume, transaction count, fees and amount of generated coins are computed for each block and stored in the Postgres database.
+Additionaly, the suite contains utilities for grabbing price and exchange volume data from coinmarketcap.com, and dumping the obtained information to CSV file.

 ### Prerequisites